About Megan

 My mother passed away from leukemia at the age of 38 - the age I am turning this year.

-Her life was cut short far too soon, a story that is unfortunately familiar for many of us who have lost someone we love.
+Her life was cut short too soon, a story that is unfortunately familiar for many who have lost someone.
 Grief has a way of staying with you quietly over time, and this run is one way I’ve chosen to continue to move through that loss while also celebrating the life she lived.

 Running the length of Saskatchewan is my way of honouring her.
 It’s a chance to move slowly through the landscapes that shaped our family, to spend long days outside, and to reflect on the places that have always felt like home.

-It’s also an opportunity to celebrate parts of Saskatchewan that are sometimes overlooked or underappreciated — the long northern roads, the forests, the prairie horizons, and the small communities that connect them all together.
+It’s also an opportunity to celebrate parts of Saskatchewan that are sometimes overlooked or underappreciated - the long northern roads, the forests, the prairies, and the small communities that connect them all together.

 This run is not just about distance.
 It’s about gratitude, remembrance, and connection.